sybrenmolenaar/blok-tech/README.md

 ## How to install StopFinder locally on your computer

 1. Create a folder in the documents folder of you local computer.
 2. Open your terminal.
-If you haven't already, install git using the following guide:
+If you haven't already, install node and git using these commands.
+Installing node typing `node install` in the terminal, and after that type `node --version` to see what version of git you are running and to get a comfirmation that it works.
+Then do the same with git.
+Type `git install` and after that `git --version`.
 3. In the terminal, go to the map using `cd./Documents/yourfoldername`.
 4. In this map, clone the git repo using this commmand: `https://github.com/sybrenmolenaar/blok-tech`.
 5. Install the git package npm.
 6. In the terminal type `git install npm`.
 7. Now it's time to run the app.
 In the terminal type `npm start`.
 This will start the application.
 You will now be able to run the app listening on localhost:3000.

-## Code of conduct
+## This web app is build with
+- Node.js
+- EJS
+- Express

 ## Licenses
 I have chosen for a MIT license.